-Rochester Regional's Children and Adolescent Services focuses on ages 5 to 18, and currently accepts patients Monday, Wednesday and Friday from 8:30 a.m. to 10:30 a.m.
-No appointments are necessary, and walk-ins are encouraged.
-Parents or guardians can call 922-7270 to access support and talk with a therapist.
+Rochester Regional's Youth and Family Behavioral Health focuses on ages 5 to 18, and currently accepts patients for open access intakes.
+This means families can come in on Mondays and Wednesdays from 8 a.m. to 10 a.m.
+You do not need an appointment, and walk-ins are encouraged.
+Parents or guardians can call (585) 922-7770 to access support and talk with a therapist.

 Children who are facing changes in school performance, mood, sleeping, eating habits or family life, along with more serious issues like drug abuse, are welcome to walk in for immediate attention.

-Rochester Regional also recently launched a partnership with Monroe County schools, which places therapists directly onsite for mental health services and support.
-This program is currently working with six school districts and has more than 20 satellite offices throughout - Greece, Brockport, Hilton, Webster, Gates-Chili and East Rochester - with plans to expand.
-We also have an important partnership with the Rochester City School District, providing school-based physical and mental health needs at Edison High School, Leadership Academy for Young Men, School 9, School 33, School 25 and School 52.
+Rochester Regional recently launched a partnership with Monroe County schools, which places therapists directly onsite for mental health services and support.
+This program is currently working with ten school districts, has more than 20 satellite offices in those districts, and plans to expand to more.

-William Pearson is an LCSW and the Program Coordinator of the offsite, school-based programs, and has spent more than 30 years in various behavioral health roles
+William Pearson is an LCSW and the Program Manager of the offsite, school-based programs, and has spent more than 30 years in various behavioral health roles

 Essentially, the program provides outpatient mental health services in school so the students can focus on academics and their mental health simultaneously.
 After a child has been identified as a possible participant, they work with Rochester Regional to get the right services in place.